boostorg/redis/README.md

 As mentioned in \ref serialization, it is common practice to serialize data before sending it to Redis e.g. as json strings.
-For performance and convenience reasons, we may also want to deserialize it directly in its final data structure when reading them back from Redis.
+For performance and convenience reasons, we may also want to deserialize responses directly in their final data structure.
 Aedis supports this use case by calling a user provided `from_bulk` function while parsing the response.
 For example

 ```cpp
 void from_bulk(mystruct& obj, char const* p, std::size_t size, boost::system::error_code& ec)